richardpark-msft/azure-openai-keyless-go/README.md

 <!--
 ---
-name: Azure OpenAI resource with keyless authentication
+name: Azure OpenAI resource with keyless auth (Go)
-description: Provision an Azure OpenAI resource with keyless authentication and use the Go OpenAI SDK to connect to it.
+description: Provision an Azure OpenAI resource with keyless authentication and use the Go Azure OpenAI SDK to connect to it.
 languages:
 - go
 - bicep